kioxia-jp/aisaq-diskann/README.md

 This code was forked from [code for Microsoft DiskANN](https://github.com/Microsoft/DiskANN) algorithm.
 The index search is described in [our arXiv paper](https://arxiv.org/abs/2404.06004).

 ### AiSAQ-DiskANN includes the following enhancements:
-1. Scalable, DRAM-free search - The PQ vectors are not loaded into DRAM during disk-index-search, instead they are being read from the media on demand.
+1. Scalable & DRAM-free search - The PQ vectors are not loaded into DRAM during disk-index-search, instead they are being read from the media on demand.
 2. Inline PQ vectors - Some or all PQ vectors may be stored as part of the index node, saving IOs during search.
 3. Vectors rearrangement - Optimal rearrangement of the vectors in a way that the number of IOs needed to read the PQ vectors from the media during search will be minimal.
 4. Multiple entry points - Generate multiple entry points to minimize the number of search iterations.